qzcool/startupideas/manuscript/chapter1.md

 According to my current awareness, there is no such platform in China.

-### Successful Determinant
+### Successful Determinants
 The proprietary technology stack that builds the Scrimba-like interactive player.

 ### Suggested Procedure
 1. Inspect Scrimba.
-Use the Chrome inspect function and try to figure out how it works.
+Use the Chrome `inspect` function and try to figure out how it works.
 You will need to have an advanced knowledge in JavaScript.
 2. Lobby with Scrimba.
 Negotiate and try to cooperate as their Chinese agent.
 If rejected, at least make sure you grasp some useful fraction of building a similar platform.
 3. Build the prototype.
 This is the hardest part.
 4. Introduce your prototype to: